garrigue/lablgtk/README.md

 LablGtk3 is still an experimental port of LablGtk2 to Gtk-3.
 Currently it is more or less a subset of LablGtk2.

-An important change in gtk-2 was the use of unicode (utf8) for all strings.
+LablGtk uses unicode (utf8) for all strings.
 If you use non-ascii strings, you must imperatively convert them to unicode.
 This can be done with the `Glib.Convert.locale_to_utf8` function.
 If your input is already in utf8, it is still a good idea to validate it with `Glib.Utf8.validate`, as malformed utf8 strings may cause segmentation faults.
-Note that `setlocale` is now always called (except if you set `GTK_SETLOCALE` to 0 in the environment), but `LC_NUMERIC` is reverted to `"C"` to avoid problems with floating point conversion in OCaml.
+The `setlocale` function is always called (except if you set `GTK_SETLOCALE` to 0 in the environment), but `LC_NUMERIC` is reverted to `"C"` to avoid problems with floating point conversion in OCaml.